Willboudle/Jsr-CustomAttributes/README.md

 Create custom category attributes that can be used for a band or brand.
 Requires a sku naming convention that can associate a sku to the category by sku prefix.

+Also Note that it creates a new attribute group name "Band Info".

 Attributes include:

 Band Sku: ties it all together.